 The taskbar is essentially an extension of Windows Explorer.

 Often, when you update Windows, the explorer might freeze, stall, and cause various issues.
 This leads to a bug causing your taskbar not to hide in full screen even while gaming, watching YouTube videos, or browsing the internet.

 Restart Windows Explorer

-How to restarts Windows Explorer in Windows 10
+How to restart Windows Explorer in Windows 10

-- Launch the Task Manager by one of two ways:
+- Launch the Task Manager in one of two ways:

 - Hit the Ctrl, Alt, and Del keys on your keyboard at the same time, then select Task Manager from the Security Options screen.

 You should be able to see all the running apps and processes on your computer.
 Hit the More Details button if your Task Manager started in the compact view mode.

 - Find Windows Explorer from the Applications list and select it by clicking on it.

 - Restart the Windows Explorer by one of two ways: